 - Ask learners to count from 1 to 50.
-Aid them I proper pronunciation of numbers that they do not know. - Let the learners write numbers 1 to 20 in words in their exercise books.
-Move around and correct where learners are having problems.
+Aid them for proper pronunciation of numbers that they do not know. - Let the learners write numbers 1 to 20 in words in their exercise books.
+Move around and correctwhere learners are having problems.

-- Read out different numbers as the learners listen.
+• Read out different numbers as the learners listen.
 Then ask them to say which number came before another one in the list you read.
-Use numbers that the learners can count in English as the idea is that learners are able to do the exercise orally and not to test whether they know their number work.
-Once they build confidence in the proper use of English then they can be tested on number work. - Let the learners do Activity 5 on
+Use numbers that the learners can count in English as the idea that learners are able to do the exercise orally and not to testwhether they know their number work.
+Once they build confidence in the proper use of English then they can be tested on number work.